-Cooking appliances in student rooms are limited to microwave ovens (except Holland Hall).
+Cooking appliances in student rooms are limited to microwave ovens (except Holland Hall whose suites are equipped).
 All other cooking appliances are strictly prohibited.

 Lobby and Lounge Hours

 Students may receive visitors in the lobby and lounge areas of the residence halls during the following hours or as posted by the residence hall dean.